aseem80/analytics-app/README.md

 ### Assumption ###

 1. Words in quotation are same as words without quotation. i.e ignore "".
-2. Words are case sensitive Words are case
+2. Words are case sensitive